 Prime farmland, as defined by the USDA, is land that has the best combination of physical and chemical characteristics to produce food, feed, forage, fiber, and oilseed crops and is available for these uses.
 It could be cultivated land, pastureland, forestland, or other land, but it is not urban or built-up land or water areas.
-The soil quality, growing season, and moisture needed for the soil to economically produce and sustain high yields of crops.
+Soil quality, length of growing season, and soil moisture are factors that contribute to the ability to produce cost effective, high yield crops.

 The NRCS Web Soil Survey tool was used to evaluate prime farmland presence within the Blue Mountain Lake project area, inclusive of roughly 17,275 acres including surface waters.
-Approximately 10,580 acres were found to exhibit farmland characteristics, with 6,414 acres classified as prime farmland and 3,267 acres designated as farmland of statewide importance
+Approximately 10,583.4 acres were found to exhibit farmland characteristics, with 6,414 acres classified as prime farmland and 3,267 acres designated as farmland of statewide importance (NRCS, 2024).

-(NRCS, 2024).
 Much of the acreage identified as farmland is currently being used as such through USACE agricultural leases or Arkansas Game and Fish Commission (AGFC) subleases.
 Some areas considered farmland are currently serving other purposes, including timber management and fish and wildlife stewardship.
 Lands not classified as Prime Farmlands includes open water areas, developed areas, and soils with a slope greater than eight percent.